Diabetes insipidus (DI) is a rare disorder that can occur as a consequence of histiocytosis involving the pituitary gland.

 Most patients with diabetes insipidus have an abnormal appearance of the pituitary region on MRI scans of the head, although MRI alone does not diagnose DI.
 Children with DI are more prone to develop other hormone deficiencies later, mostly involving slower growth.

 Patients who develop diabetes insipidus that is undiagnosed and untreated, report a dramatic decline in quality of life.
 Because of the extreme urination and thirst, activities of daily living can be greatly affected: work and school schedules are interrupted, and social events may be compromised.
 Sleeping through the night is often not possible, and travel is difficult.
 Because this disorder is so rare and often undiagnosed, it may be mistaken for diabetes mellitus.
 Other patients have been told that they have a “compulsive drinking disorder” and must withhold fluids; however, this can then become dangerous and even life-threatening.
-Once diagnosed and treated with synthetic vasopressin called DDAVP, symptoms quickly improve, and a normal quality of life is restored.
+Once diagnosed and treated with synthetic vasopressin called DDAVP, symptoms quickly improve, and quality of life is restored.

 Diagnosis and Treatment